uuhnaut69/node-backend-boilerplate/README.md

 If you find this boilerplate useful, please give it a ⭐️.
 ```

-A modern Node.js backend starter template built with TypeScript, TypeORM, and Hyper Express.
+A modern Node.js backend starter template built with TypeScript, TypeORM, and Ultimate Express.

 This boilerplate aims to: